Explore Nature, Celebrate Bug Fest This Summer!

 Through Oct.
 17, 2021

 Drowning World is a unique photographic exploration of flooding, a stark portrayal of the human condition within the context of overwhelming climate events around the world.
-The exhibition features 37 photographs, video and a found-object display by leading contemporary photographer Gideon Mendel, a native of South Africa.
+The exhibition features 37 photographs, a video and a found-object display by leading contemporary photographer Gideon Mendel, a native of South Africa.
 Mendel began photographing major floods in 2007 when one in England and another in India occurred within two weeks of each other.
 Their proximity struck him as a shared vulnerability that seemed to unite people.
 Drowning World includes color images of some of the poorest and some of the wealthiest communities in the U.S. and around the world, all exposed to the floodwater that envelops them.
 In this moment the floods are a leveling factor, and people are brought together in visual solidarity.

 Permian Monsters: Life Before the Dinosaurs